jonathanrevell/tokamak/readme.md

 			"color: blue"
 		],
 		// Default behavior is one state at a time
-		multistate: [
+		multistate: {
-			"&& allowedMultiState",
+			"allow": "allowedMultiState",
-			"!! disallowedState",
+			"disallow": "disallowedState",
-			"&&"		//Allow any combination of state
+			"all"		//Allow any combination of state
-		]
+		}

 $view('.todo-list:first-child').('checkbox').value;
 $view('.todo-list:first-child').('input').value;